Joshz-090/food-order-site-to-practice-js/README.md

 ## 📬 Contact

 Created by [Joshz-090](https://github.com/Joshz-090)
-If this helped you, star the repo ⭐ and share it with your coding buddies!
+If this helped you, star the repo ⭐ and share it with your coding buddies!.🥰

 ---